idnavid/idnavid.github.io/index.md

 subtitle:
 ---
 **<span style="font-size:larger;">Navid Shokouhi</span>**<br/>
-*<sup>Researcher</sup>*
+*<sup>ML Operations and Research</sup>*

-My work focuses on Signal Processing from a probabilistic percpective, also known as *Statistical Signal Processing*.
-I'm primarily interested in studying machine learning algorithms using statistical signal processing ideas.
+My work focuses on probabilistic percpectives towards data, also known as *Machine Learning*, *Pattern Recognition*, and *Statistical Signal Processing*.
+I'm primarily interested in studying machine learning algorithms using information theoretic and statistical signal processing ideas.

+I am also interested in large scale productionization of Machine Learning models -- formerly known as ML Ops.
+ML Ops/Operations covers a wide range of academic concepts, including Software Design (aka design patterns), Robustness, Asymptotic analysis, and many other examples.

 Below is a list of my ongoing projects and some of my previous work.
 Most projects listed here come with source code.
-Some of the repositories may be private, as their related papers are still pending publication.
-However, I'm happy to share source code if contacted.
-Feel free to reach out if you would like to access some of the unpublished material from the list below.
+Some (more recent) repositories may be private, as they're related papers that are still pending publication or part of my employers intellectual property.
+However, I'm happy to discuss concepts and collaborations if contacted.
+Feel free to reach out if you would like to query some of the unpublished material from the list below and I'll do my best to facilitate.

 ------

 ### Projects
->**Recent**<br/>
+>**2023**
+>> Software Design Patterns for Robust Machine Learning Productionization.

+>**2022**
+>> Transfer learning for Human Activity Recognition.
+>> Step Count Accuracy estimation for Parkinson's Disease patients <a href="https://www.frontiersin.org/articles/10.3389/fnagi.2022.904895/full">(paper)

+>**2021**<br/>
+>> Model monitoring through AWS Lambda.

+>**2020**<br/>
 >> Causal Bayesian Networks: Specifically focused on Causal Discovery Algorithms. <br/>
 >> Boosting: PAC learning, AdaBoost, and relation to maximum likelihood.

 >**2019**<br/>
 >> Published work on adaptive robust NN trianing <a href="https://ieeexplore.ieee.org/document/8917570">(paper)</a><a href="https://codeocean.com/capsule/6511011/tree/v1">(codeocean)</a><br/>